ctrf-io/github-test-reporter/README.md

 Thank you!
 Your support is invaluable to us! 💙

+Built and maintained by [Matthew Thomas](https://github.com/ma11hewthomas)

+Contributions are very welcome!

 ## Key Features

 - **Seamless Integration:** Build, view and publish test reports directly within